machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 ### The Chatbot Hype

 Since about 2016, we've expected chatbot to be the answer.
-The future seemed to be bright since people are putting more time on messaging apps (now historic high of [2h27m](https://www.slideshare.net/DataReportal/digital-2021-october-global-statshot-report-v03/59)).
+The future seemed to be bright since people are putting more time on social platforms (now historic high of [2h27m](https://www.slideshare.net/DataReportal/digital-2021-october-global-statshot-report-v03/59)).
 But till now, the paradigm shift we expect hasn't come yet.

 So what's wrong?
 Most discussions point to the technology today is too far from real AI.
 But this could reveal a bigger issue: **Most bots merely try to chat, they don't provide useful features!** Users may come to chatbots because of curiosity, but soon leave because of gaining nothing.